cseufert/hamle/doc/example.md

     2=>array('id'=>2,'title'=>"What is This",'body'=>'This is a hamle demo','bgcolor'=>'#fff2f2'),
   );
-//The HAMLE Setup Class, this is where you customise the behaviour of HAMLE class siteHamleSetup extends hamleSetup {
+//The HAMLE Setup Class, this is where you customise the behaviour of HAMLE class siteHamleSetup extends H\Setup {

   // Tell HAMLE where to find template files, for this example the root dir is fine function templatePath($f) {